goforryan/expedition33freeaimshot/README.md

-<h1>I ran 1 Million Free Aim turns in a simulator to find out how many shots you really can get in Expedition 33.</h1>
+<h1>I simulated 1 Million Free Aim turns to find out how many shots you really can get in Expedition 33.</h1>

 <h2>Purpose</h2>
+One of the best builds in Expedition 33 is the free aim shot or machine build, where you fire as many shots as possible in a single turn.
 I've seen some debate online about how many free aim shots are possible in an average turn.
-To settle the debate once and for all, I built an algorithm in JavaScript that replicates every interaction — Energised, Marking, Rush, etc —.
-Then I ran it over 1 million turns.
+To settle the debate once and for all, I created an algorithm in JavaScript that replicates every interaction — Energised, Marking, Rush, etc. Then I ran it over 1 million turns.

-The goal of this simulation is to model the complex web of picto effects — Energy Master, Mark, Burn, Rush — and determine:
+The goal of this simulation is to model the complex web of picto effects and determine:

 <ul>
-<li>✅ The average number of shots per turn </li>
+<li> The average number of shots per turn </li>
-<li>🔢 The probability distribution of shot counts</li>
+<li> The probability distribution of shot counts</li>
-<li>🔥 How often high-shot turns (e.g. 30+) occur</li>
+<li> How often high-shot turns (e.g. 30+) occur</li>
-<li>🧪 Which pictos have the largest impact on shot counts.</li>
+<li> Which pictos have the biggest impact on shot counts.</li>
 </ul>

 <h2>Key Findings</h2>
 <ul>
   <li>The average number of shots per turn is 23.1.</li>
   <li>There's only a 13.2% chance of getting 30 shots or higher.</li>
-  <li>There's only a 0.0006% chance of getting only 9 shots from no effects triggering.
+  <li>There's only a 0.0006% chance of getting only 9 shots because no effects occured.</li>
   <li>The highest number of shots I saw was 80, with a 0.0001% chance of occuring.</li>
   <li>The most impactful pictos were  Energising Shots and Energy Master.
 Disabling them led to a 35.1% and 20% decrease in average shot count, respectively.</li>
   <li>Beneficial Contamination is the least impactful because it usually triggers while you're AP is high and another boost was already going to max out your AP.</li>